 Association of Plumbing and Heating Contractors (APHC).
 They work with the government, councils, trade unions and consumer organisations to ensure their members meet specific standards.

 Chartered Institute of Plumbing and Heating Engineering (CIPHE).
-With over 12,000 members, this association aims to raise standards across the industry and ensure its members live up to them.
+With more than 7,500 members, this association aims to raise standards across the industry and ensure its members live up to them.

 Gas Safe Register.
 This is the official list of gas engineers who are qualified to work safely and legally on gas appliances.
 By law, gas engineers must be on this register to carry out work in the UK, Isle of Man and Guernsey.